Empowering you today to create your own FODMAP diet plan using any combination of the 310 graphics I put together.

 Right now you are thinking,

 WHAT?
 You’re crazy.
 I can’t possibly create my own FODMAP diet plan.
 I’m too complicated, and it’s too complicated.
 And I need help.
 Just give me the diet template.

 I’m going to challenge you here for a minute.

-You can create your own, and the FODMAP diet “template” will not work for you (or anyone else).
+But here’s something you must know: and the FODMAP diet “template” and eating plan will not work for you (or anyone else).

 I’ve said it before and I’ll say it again…..